Top Six New Year’s Resolutions to Protect Your Identity

 With the tradition of New Year’s resolutions fast approaching, common resolution themes include physical and financial fitness goals.
 But in our digitized, social media-manic world, perhaps it’s time to modernize the New Year’s Resolution.
-In 2018, resolve to step up your game to include cyber fitness and protect one of our most precious commodities today – our personal identities.
+Resolve to step up your game to include cyber fitness and protect one of our most precious commodities today – our personal identities.

 “Individuals today are at more risk than ever of identity theft,” said Debbie Guild, chief security officer, The PNC Financial Services Group, Inc.

 Personally Identifiable Information, including Social Security numbers, birthdates and drivers’ license numbers are now widely available on the internet or black market thanks to a series of well-publicized security breaches.

 Identity theft is the fraudulent acquisition and use of a person's private identifying information, usually for financial gain.
 The exact number of victims is difficult to determine, but various reports put the number anywhere from nine to 15 million per year.
 Identity thieves have stolen more than $107 billion from consumers in the past six years, according to the 2017 Identity Fraud Study by Javelin Strategy & Research.

 “Modern times call for modern New Year resolutions, and cyber security should definitely be a New Year’s resolution contender this year,” said Guild.

 But is cyber security at the top of your mind when it comes to making New Year resolutions?

 PNC asked 500 consumers how they would actively enhance their personal, cyber security measures.
 Here are their top cyber New Year’s resolutions:

 - 12%:Only send payment information to secure, trusted sources